MircoRosa/SecureDatagramSocket/README.md

 # Secure Datagram Socket
-The SecureDatagramSocket class allows to send and receive encrypted data between entities using Diffie-Hellman key exchange scheme, AES and more.
+SecureDatagramSocket is a library that allows to send and receive encrypted data between entities using Diffie-Hellman key exchange scheme, AES and more.

 ## Usage
 Here is a basic example of how the library can be used.
 For a more complex use case, refer to Alice and Bob classes included in the project.